NEONScience/neon-data-api/docs/content/graphql/index.md

 <td valign="top"><a href="#scalars">Float</a></td>
 <td>

-The angle (in degrees) at which the sensor is facing relative to true North
+The elevation or pitch angle (in degrees) in the vertical plane at which a sensor is oriented relative to the horizontal plane.

 </td>
 </tr>